Flantermann/homeday_1/README.md

 ### Time
 * time zones aren't properly considered at the moment

+### Realtor's calendar
+* a method to check the availabilty of the realtor should be added

 ### Testing
 * the api needs request tests and better model tests
 * since I have never worked with rspec before, I was only able to write simple tests and tested the api with postman